beateskog/INF112project/README.md

 		<main.class>inf112.skeleton.app.Main</main.class>
 ```

-If you run `mvn package` you'll get a everything bundled up into a JAR file
-* `target/*.jar` – your compiled project, packaged in a JAR file

 ## Jar Files

 If you run `mvn package` you get everything bundled up into a `.jar` file + a ‘fat’ Jar file where all the necessary dependencies have been added: